-If you’re struggling with classroom management, your administrators will be much more understanding if you come to them first and are honest about your struggles than if you say everything is fine—then during your next observation your administrator sees students running wild and conducting human sacrifices in your classroom.
+If you’re struggling with classroom management, your administrators will be much more understanding if you come to them first and are honest about your struggles, than if you say everything is fine—but then, during your next observation, your administrator sees students running wild and conducting human sacrifices in your classroom.

 Learning to navigate the waters of how and when to be firm was difficult at first.
 Since I spent the first half of the year being Santa Claus, my students responded to my new boundaries by accusing me of being a mean lady.
-But once it was clear to them that I was in charge, but that I was also fair, my classroom went from Azkaban to Hogsmeade—know what I’m saying?
+But once it was clear to them that I was in charge, but that I was also fair, my classroom became a much better place to be—for all of us.